 In high school, my strongest subject was math so I decided to enter college as a mathematics major.
 I enjoyed math because it helped me learn how to effectively solve problems.
 However, as I continued to study math, I felt like something was missing.
 Upon taking a psychology class as a freshman, a lightbulb went off in my head.
 I realized that human beings were far more interesting to understand than math equations.

 Studying psychology allowed me to use my analytical skills in combination with my love for helping others.
 It also was the key to helping me understand myself and my struggles with anxiety.
 I felt I had found my true field of study and never looked back.

 Growing from my love of psychology, I pursued meditation practice in college and graduate school.
-I became especially fond of mindfulness meditation and found it helpful in reducing my anxiety and cultivating self-awareness.
+I became especially fond of mindfulness meditation and found it helpful in reducing my anxiety and cultivating self-awareness and self-compassion.
 Meditation gave me a tool to observe the patterns of my mind and truly understand myself.
 As I pursued my doctorate in psychology, I continued to practice meditation and became interested in the intersection of meditation and psychology.